 One Pan Garlic Herb Chicken and Winter Vegetables.
-This simple but impressive family dinner is easy to prepare, quick to clean up, and a great way to start off your year with a healthier take on cold weather comfort foods.
+This simple but impressive family dinner is easy to prepare and quick to clean up.
+It’s a great way to start off your year with a tasty take on cold weather comfort foods.

-A new year means a fresh start and there is no better place to make that start than in the kitchen.
-Eating healthier in the new year doesn’t have to mean all smoothies and salads.
-Yes, those are great ways to increase your intake of fruits and vegetables, but cold weather makes me crave the warm comforts of a hot meal, like this one pan garlic herb chicken and winter vegetables satisfies that craving, without piling on the extra calories.
+A new year means a fresh start and the best place to make that start is in the kitchen.
+If you are like me, cold weather makes you crave the warm comforts of a hot meal.
+This one pan garlic herb chicken and winter vegetables satisfies that craving, without piling on the extra calories.

 The chicken is coated with a thick rub of spicy garlic, herbal parsley and thyme, and zesty lemon.
-The winter vegetables – I used turnip, sweet potato, beet, and parsnip – are tossed with olive oil and honey, to create a sweet and spicy balance that is hard to resist.
+The winter vegetables – I used turnip, sweet potato, beet, and parsnip – are tossed with olive oil and honey.
+The result is a sweet and spicy balance that is hard to resist.

-It all gets loaded into a single pan and roasted in a hot oven to give you the comfort of roasted chicken and winter vegetables in a simple, but impressive, one pan meal.
+Load it all into a single pan and roast in a hot oven.
+You get all the comforts of roasted chicken and winter vegetables in a simple, but impressive, one pan meal.
 Warm, comforting, and a delicious way to give your new year a fresh start.

 One pan garlic herb chicken and winter vegetables is, obviously, cooked in a single pan.
 I prefer to use my 13.25″ cast iron skillet.
 It’s large enough to hold the entire meal for 4 people, and it makes a pretty presentation when going from oven to table.